 Systems are loaded and have made it to area aboard The Glory – a cargo ship from Good Samaritan Shipping Ministries who has brought over 17 loads of supplies for NGO’s working on relief projects.
-They should make it to Marsh Harbor in just a few days.
+They should make it to Marsh Harbor soon, but we know the logistics of shipping in this time can be trying and we are bracing for delays.
 For us…

 - Aboard, we have our entire aquaponic system from Perpetual Food, the PVC for our hydro and a test example for aquaponics.

 - Our solar panels donated from Mission Solar, batteries, the MPPT controller and breakers.

 We have nearly finished all phase 1 construction: the Shade house, the pump house, the outdoor kitchen, the solar field and battery house.
 And by nearly, I mean they are awaiting paint and doors.

 The conduits and wire have been installed to run our power to various outlets and the pump house once the solar arrives.